Larksspurrr/MacProjects/README.md

 # Projects from Mac
 Decided to put all of them together on one repo.
+From this point onward, all new projects will go on this repo instead of their own.
+Existing repos have been made private.

 # Dates Finished: Newest -> Oldest
 newton - Apr.
 1, 2024